The Taragaon Museum

 Space Planning & Restoration:

-Originally designed by Carl Pruscha in 1970 as the Taragaon Hostel, today the Museum is a cluster of seven buildings that form the Taragaon Museum.
+Originally designed by Carl Pruscha in 1970 as the Taragon Hostel, the Museum today is a cluster of seven buildings that form a center for the appreciation of Nepal’s artistic and architectural history.

-A visitor can appreciate 18th & 19th century Photographs, Watercolors & Engravings of the 19th Century.
-Architects & Artists sketches, maps, plans, drawings and various other documentations of the built heritage of Nepal.
+Currently on exhibit at the museum are 18th and 19th century photographs, watercolors and engravings from the 19th century, architect and artist sketches, maps, plans, drawings and various other documentations of the built heritage of Nepal.

 The Taragaon Museum is owned by Taragaon Regency Hotels Ltd.